Janet Petro

-Janet E. Petro is an American engineer and civil servant currently serving as the 11th director of NASA's John F. Kennedy Space Center.
-She was appointed by NASA Administrator Bill Nelson on June 30, 2021, making her the first woman to serve as director.
-Petro previously served as deputy director at the John F. Kennedy Space Center.
+Janet E. Petro is an American engineer and civil servant serving since 2021 as the 11th director of the Kennedy Space Center (KSC).
+From January 20, 2025, to July 9, 2025, Petro served as the acting administrator of NASA.
+When then-NASA administrator Bill Nelson appointed her KSC director on June 1, 2021, Petro made history as the first woman to hold the position.
+She assumed the role of acting administrator on January 20, 2025, following her appointment by President Donald Trump, also becoming the first woman to hold that role.

 Education and early life

 Born in Michigan, Janet Petro's father moved the family to the Florida space coast when he received a job from NASA to work on the Kennedy Space Center's Mercury and Gemini Programs.
-She grew up in Satellite Beach and attended Surfside Elementary, DeLaura Middle and Satellite High School.
+She grew up in Satellite Beach and attended Surfside Elementary, DeLaura Middle, and Satellite High School.
 Janet Petro graduated in 1981 from the United States Military Academy at West Point, with a Bachelor of Science in engineering and was in the second class of graduates at West Point to include women.
-She also has a Master of Science in business administration from Boston University.
+She also has an MBA from Boston University.

 Early career

 Janet Petro began her career as a commissioned officer in the U.S. Army, upon graduation from the US Military Academy.
-While serving in the Army, she was assigned to the U.S Army's Aviation Branch, where she piloted helicopters and lead troop assignments in Germany. she went on to work for Science Applications International Corporation in various management positions and McDonnell Douglas Aerospace Corporation, where she worked as a mechanical engineer and payload specialist before starting at NASA.
+While serving in the Army, she was assigned to the U.S Army's Aviation Branch, where she piloted helicopters and led troop assignments in Germany.
+She went on to work for Science Applications International Corporation in various management positions and McDonnell Douglas Aerospace Corporation, where she worked as a mechanical engineer and payload specialist before starting at NASA.

-Deputy director
+Deputy Center Director

 As Deputy Director of the John F. Kennedy Space Center, Janet Petro led in the transition of the center into a multi-user spaceport.
-For 12-months, she served an appointment at NASA's headquarters in Washington, D.C., as the deputy associate administrator and acting director for the Office of Evaluation where she was responsible for managing cross agency initiatives, assisting in managing the center's 9,000 civil service and contractor employees, and executing NASA space mission operations.
-Following the retirement of the Space Shuttle Program in 2011, she has aided in helping NASA establish the center's direction as the an efficient multiuser spaceport in the United States.
+For 12 months, she served an appointment at NASA's headquarters in Washington, D.C., as the deputy associate administrator and acting director for the Office of Evaluation.
 She was also the first woman to hold the position as deputy director.

+Director of Kennedy Space Center

+Janet Petro became the 11th Center Director of KSC on June 1, 2021.
+Kelvin Manning served as the Acting Center Director while Petro was the Acting NASA Administrator from January to July 2025.

+Acting NASA Administrator

+Petro's selection as acting administrator surprised some observers, as it bypassed Jim Free, NASA's Associate Administrator, who holds the agency’s highest-ranking career civil servant position.
+She served as acting administrator from January 20, 2025, to July 9, 2025, when President Donald Trump appointed Transportation Secretary Sean Duffy as the new acting administrator.

+As acting administrator, she eliminated the Diversity and Inclusion office, in compliance with an executive order by Donald Trump.
+She requested that employees report their colleagues for changing contract descriptions and threatened "adverse consequences" for employees who did not "report" violations.